2000 Valley City State Vikings football team

 The 2000 Valley City State Vikings football team represented Valley City State University in the 2000 NAIA football season as a member of the Dakota Athletic Conference (DAC).
 Under fourth-year head coach Dennis McCulloch, the Vikings completed one of the most dramatic turnarounds in program history, rebounding from an 0–10 season two years prior to finish 9–2 overall and 8–1 in conference play.
 The Vikings tied for the DAC championship, and advanced to the NAIA playoffs, hosting the at the Fargodome in Fargo, North Dakota, where they narrowly lost, 24–21.

 Quarterback Jeremy Peschel was named DAC Most Valuable Player, and wide receiver Steve Battle earned Second-Team NAIA All-American honors.
 Seven Vikings were named First-Team All-Conference: Peschel, Battle, Mark Rerick, Darin Walters, Ben Aarestad, Brent Miller, and James Thornton.

-Season summary

 After an early loss to Minot State, the Vikings caught fire, reeling off eight consecutive victories to clinch a share of the Dakota Athletic Conference title.
 VCSU's high-powered offense averaged more than 33 points per game, led by quarterback Jeremy Peschel and wideout Steve Battle.
 The defense, anchored by linemen Brent Miller and James Thornton, limited opponents to 17.5 points per game.

 The Vikings earned the right to host their first-ever playoff game in the Fargodome, where they fell to Carroll (MT), 24–21, in a back-and-forth contest decided in the final minutes.